ARhaman/Geothermal-Temperature-Datasets/README.md

 To reproduce the analyses presented in our study, follow these steps:
 1. Preprocessing Data
-Run the preprocessing script to clean and handle missing data: python scripts/data_preprocessing_script.py --input datasets/data-temperature-depth-missing.xlsx --output datasets/processed-data.xlsx
+%Run the preprocessing script to clean and handle missing data: python scripts/data_preprocessing_script.py --input datasets/data-temperature-depth-missing.xlsx --output datasets/processed-data.xlsx